-Cisco and Microsoft have long been competitors in the enterprise collaboration space -- first in instant messaging,...
+Cisco and Microsoft have long been competitors in the enterprise collaboration space -- in instant messaging, later...

 When analyzing Webex Teams vs. Microsoft Teams, both team collaboration tools offer persistent messaging in channels or virtual rooms.
 Both offer the ability to escalate a chat-based conversation to a conference call, with or without video, and integrate team spaces with a variety of third-party apps.